karlicoss/promnesia/README.md

 * merge chrome db backups to avoid duplication
 * update map daily/hourly?
 * web service? so you don't have to carry the generated json file around
 * better regex fox url extraction eh, urls can have commas...  e.g. http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html so, for csv need a separate extractor.
 * describe why and what for each permission used
+* timestamps seem wrong either in JS or in sqlite backup (most likely in sqlite)